 When you are trying to get a new client for your web hosting business, have you asked yourself these questions?
 Is this the right product for this company?
 Am I selling them this product at the right time?
 Is this company the right client for my web hosting services?
-If the product is great (pure glass of water), offered to the right audience (thirsty person), delivered at the right time (in the desert), the sale comes naturally.
+If the product is great (pure glass of water), offered to the right audience (thirsty person), and delivered at the right time (in the desert or after a run), the sale comes naturally.

 I am no match to Jay Abraham and Frank Kern, but I am the author of this article, so here’s my personal take on 3 ways to grow your web hosting business.
 Here are the 3 areas of focus for your web hosting business:

 - Improve your website so that it converts the traffic

 - Improve the product you are selling (in your case, web hosting services)

 Later in this guide, you will see that most of the tactics we recommend return to these 3 core principles in one way or another.

 Here we bring you some, mostly free, methods to reach new web hosting clients.

 First of all, when you go to work, depending on the amount of knowledge and capital, it is important to find your niche target group.
 You cannot initially offer all possible hosting services that you know yourself because you cannot endure it all yourself as a beginner.

 Define your niche and your target group, which will be converted and will use your services.
 This is a recipe for success.
 Choose from KVM, CDN, shared hosting, game servers, dedicated servers, cloud hosting, or some other vertical.
 Then, horizontally, you can pick a different target group.